I have outlined some startup website ideas in this post, to help your business in the new venture.

 I recommend one service per page.
-If you have more than one service they should really be split onto separate pages so that each can rank well on search engines for individual key phrases.
+If you have more than one service they should really be split into separate pages so that each can rank well on search engines for individual key phrases.

 However this might be out of price range, so if you are trying to keep costs down stick with one page detailing each service in detail.

-Try to use more than 500 words per service – if they have individual pages, write more but always be sure it is interesting and not padded out or off topic.
+Try to use more than 500 words per service – if they have individual pages, write more but always be sure it is interesting and not padded out or off-topic.

 Always try to include at least one photograph on each of your web pages.
 Search engines rank a page more highly when it contains a relevant image.